Updated October 22, 2021

 Use the checklist to decide for yourself how much is enough clothes in every category you need.

 - Pairs of socks

 - Casual pairs of pants

 - Work clothes or business clothes

 Start by downloading the free 4-page checklist.
 You will use this tool to methodically and rationally decide how many of each category of clothing you need in your current home and current lifestyle.

-How to Download the How Many Clothes Do You Really Need Checklist
+How do I access the free How Many Clothes Do You Really Need checklist?

 - Grab your checklist and a pencil (because you’ll probably be changing your mind as you go along).